Voseo: Where and How it’s Used

 - Spotify: Plenty of music exists from artists who use the voseo.
 You can usually find some songs on the Argentinian, Paraguayan or Uruguayan Top 40, but we made a playlist with some of our favorites to spare you the trouble.
 Songs are sorted by genre, so click around until you find something you like.

-- Netflix: There are some great Argentinian shows that heavily feature the voseo, such as “Estocolmo” (“Stockholm”) and “El marginal” (“Marginal”).
-This is an incomplete list, of course, so we recommend taking a look around to see what else you can find from regions that use voseo!
+- Netflix: There are some great Argentinian shows that heavily feature the voseo, such as “El marginal” (“Marginal”).
+“Narcos” also demonstrates how vos is used heavily in the Paisa region of Colombia.

 - YouTube: Many voseo-using countries don’t have a very heavy media presence, so YouTube is a great way to overcome that.
 Germán Rodezel is a popular Costa Rican YouTuber and Desoxigenados is a popular Paraguayan channel.